PHYCS 3730/6720 Lab Exercise

 Copy your code to the answer file.
 Test it by feeding it input from

 the screen.
-Then put numbers in a file called data, and try
+Then (using emacs) creata file called data, put

 Exercise 2.
 Opening and writing to a file